mmoayyed/mmoayyed.github.io/_posts/2021-12-31-cas65-kubernetes-config.md

 ## Minikube

-I started out by making sure my Minikube installation is ready and recent.
+I started by making sure my Minikube installation is ready and recent.
 You can try to verify the state of your installation via:

 ```bash
 > minikube version